 Nats are worshipped spirits in Burma – an interesting syncretism (consolidation) of Buddhism and animism.
 It is well possible that nats have been accepted in Buddhism as an earlier animist belief in rural Burma and this belief was used by kings of Bagan to unite the nation.

-Nats are very diverse: there are personal guardians, home spirits, spirits of forests or streams.
+Nats are very diverse: there are personal guardians, home spirits, spirits of forest or streams.
 But 37 nats – Mahagiri Nats – are important for the whole nation.

 These 37 nats are spirits of people who died in a violent death.
 It is well possible that these were real people whose life stories are legends today.
 It would be an interesting discussion about the fate of Burmese society today and its link to the worship of defeated, tragically killed people.